 When you shouldn’t apply for a new credit card

-If you’re about to take out a mortgage or other loan
+You’re about to get a mortgage or other loan